ooni/spec/backends/bk-003-collector.md

         (optional, deprecated) `string` the IP address of the OONI probe client.

      "software_name":
-        `string` the name of the software that is creating a report (ex. "ooni-probe") that MUST match this regexp: `^[0-9A-Za-z_.+-]+$`.
+        `string` the name of the software that is submitting the report (ex. "ooni-probe") that MUST match this regexp: `^[0-9A-Za-z_.+-]+$`.

      "software_version":
-        `string` the version of the software creating the report (ex.
+        `string` the version of the software submitting the report (ex.
 "0.0.10-beta") that MUST match the same regexp of `software_name`.

      "test_name":